 Is an MBA Good for the Future?

-This raises an uncomfortable question for anyone considering a postgraduate management degree.
+This brings up an awkward dilemma for any individual considering a postgraduate degree in management.
 Is an MBA still worth it for the next decade, or is it quietly being outpaced by skills, specialization, and automation?

 The short answer is no; the MBA isn't obsolete, but many traditional MBA programs with their outdated curricula are.
-There is an underrepresentation of AI fluency in MBA programs, according to 62% of MBA students.
-In addition, 80% of recruiters now prioritize practical, job-ready skills over degrees.
-These are not marginal complaints; they are a structural gap at the very heart of business education in India.
+According to 62% of MBA students, there is an underrepresentation of AI fluency in MBA programs.
+Moreover, 80% of recruiters currently focus on practical, job-ready skills rather than degrees.
+These represent a structural gap at the very heart of business education in India.

 Hence, the real question that stands is not whether an MBA is valuable or not.
 But rather, is the MBA program genuinely aligned with the future of work you want to be part of?
 This article explores exactly that.